slideflow/slideflow/docs-source/source/quickstart.rst

 Models can be trained from these hyperparameter configurations using :meth:`Project.train`.
 Models can be trained to categorical, multi-categorical, continuous, or time-series outcomes, and the training process is :ref:`highly configurable <training>`.
 In this case, we are training a binary categorization model to predict the outcome ``'subtype'``, and we will distribute training across multiple GPUs.

-By default, Slideflow will train/validate on the full dataset using k-fold cross-validation, but validation settings :ref:`can be customized <training>`.
+By default, Slideflow will train/validate on the full dataset using k-fold cross-validation, but validation settings :ref:`can be customized <validation_planning>`.
 If you would like to restrict training to only a subset of your data - for example, to leave a held-out test set untouched - you can manually specify a dataset for training.
 In this case, we will train on ``train_dataset``, and allow Slideflow to further split this into training and validation using three-fold cross-validation.

 .. code-block:: python